Education Improvement Service

 +44 1624 685353

-The Department of Education and Children employs a team of advisers, led by the Director of Education.
+The Department of Education, Sport and Culture employs a team of advisers, led by the Director of Education.
 The Primary role of the advisers is to support and develop learning in the Island’s schools and University College Isle of Man (UCM).
 Their role is both to advise and also quality assure the work of education providers through a system of School Self Review and Evaluation (SSRE).
 They manage a small team of advisory teachers whose role is to support schools in areas such as ICT, the Manx curriculum and Physical and emotional well-being.

 As part of their monitoring, evaluation and quality assurance role, advisers gain an overview of the performance of schools and ensure the policies of the Department are implemented.
 In addition, they contribute to the formation of these policies and lead professional research groups dedicated to the improvement of learning and pedagogy.
 Experienced Headteachers and teachers are occasionally seconded to work on specific projects to support and develop the work of the schools.